Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Restrictions on Sets of Fault-Tolerant Logical Gates

-We here present a no-go theorem that rules out the existence of a universal set of logical operators that admit bounded-spread implementations for a broad class of stabiliser code families.
+We here present a no-go theorem that rules out the existence of a universal set of logical operators that admit bounded-spread implementations, that is applicable to a broad class of stabiliser code families.
 This class of stabiliser codes includes important code families such as conventional topological stabiliser codes and concatenated stabiliser codes.
-Our result is not specific to the noise models considered in Sec.~\ref{Sec:IIIA}, but it takes on particular significance in this context, because it then rules out a universal set of unconditionally fault-tolerant logical operators being implemented by unitary quantum channels.
+Our result is important in its own terms, but also takes on particular significance in the context of Theorem \ref{Th1}, because it thereby rules out a universal set of logical operators admitting LNP implementations.

-The no-go theorem stems from the observation that bounded-spread logical operator implementations cannot significantly increase the weight of logical Pauli operators of stabiliser codes, and this constrains the set of such logic gates.
-Specifically, let $d_{\bar{L}}$ denote the distance of logical operator $\bar{L}$, i.e.,~the minimum weight of a representative of $\bar{L}$.
+The no-go theorem stems from the observation that bounded-spread logical operator implementations cannot significantly increase the size of the support of logical Pauli operators of stabiliser codes, and this constrains the set of such logic gates.
+Specifically, let $d_{\bar{L}}$ denote the distance of logical operator $\bar{L}$, i.e.,~the minimum size of support of a representative of $\bar{L}$.
 If $\mathcal{A}$ is an implementation of logical operator $\bar{A}$ then it must map representatives of logical operator $\bar{L}$ to representatives of $\bar{A}\bar{L}\bar{A}^\dag$.
-Because representatives of logical Pauli operators of stabiliser codes are physical Pauli operators \cite{Gottesman2}, implies that
+Because representatives of logical Pauli operators of stabiliser codes are physical Pauli operators \cite{Gottesman2}, this implies that

 for all logical Pauli operators, $\bar{P}$, where $s_{\mathcal{A}}$ is the spread of $\mathcal{A}$.
 Thus, $\bar{A}$ can only admit a bounded-spread implementation if